jose167/my-compliance-app/README.md

 ## Json Services

-I am using one package called "json-server" for this project.
-Run json-server --watch <path>data/dbUser.json --port 4000 <br />
+I am using one package called "json-server" for this project. <br />
+npm install -g json-server <br />
+Then run:  <br/>
+json-server --watch <path>data/dbUser.json --port 4000 <br />

-Find the path of dbUser.json in your local enviroment
+note:Find the path of dbUser.json in your local enviroment

 ## Development server